river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/github_topics/README_github_topics.md

-Date Created: 2023-08-30 by the SFA Data Management Team (Amy Goldman, Brieanne Forbes, Bibi Powers-McCormack) Date Updated: 2023-09-11 by Bibi Powers-McCormack
+Date Created: 2023-08-30 by the SFA Data Management Team (Amy Goldman, Brieanne Forbes, Bibi Powers-McCormack) <br> Date Updated: 2023-09-11 by Bibi Powers-McCormack

 ## SFA GitHub Topics Overview
 Any GitHub repository created under the SFA GitHub Organization should choose from the controlled vocabulary of topics provided and add appropriate choices to the repository’s Topics list.
 Using the exact wording and having a controlled vocabulary will facilitate searching for specific repositories as the number of repositories grows through time.
 You can add other topics in addition to the ones you have chosen from the controlled vocabulary.